quile/Womble/README.md

 > Feel free to help out!
 There's a lot of work to be done...

-This code is under heavy development as of right now, November 2, 2010.
+This code is under active development as of right now, January 19th, 2011.
 It is being ported at a fairly rapid rate from a Perl framework that is stable.
 This port can not be considered stable in any way at all.
 However, hopefully this will change soon.